Down from 8 Houses

 detailed in writing with the

-Please attend and demand that this application and all aplications be required to
+We asked residents to please attend and demand that this application and all aplications be required to

 impact nearby residents even if they DID follow the law.
 Ask that